 Organisations worldwide are urging the United Nations to #RenewIESOGI.

-VIDEO IN MULTIPLE LANGUAGES: SUBTITLES ON!
-Subtitles available in English, Spanish, French, Arabic, Portuguese, and Italian (more languages available soon).
+Subtitles available in English, Spanish, French, and Portuguese (more languages available soon).
 Scroll down to read a transcription of this video.

 Why do you think it is important that the UN has a mandate dedicated to protection against violence and discrimination based on SOGI?

 The establishment of the mandate was one of the hallmarks of our movement for equality for LGBTQ+ people around the world.
 It sends a message that, at a global level, there is consensus that LGBTQ+ rights are human rights and that, coming together as a global community to resolve the issues of violence and discrimination that our community faces is one of the priorities of of the international community.

 So many people around the world are being discriminated because of their sexual orientation and gender identity.
 That’s the reason why we continue to push that this mandate continues.

 From the very start the push for a mandate, for us, was necessary.
 One: To increase visibility.
 Two: to ensure that our voices are heard at that level.
 So, a renewal of this mandate at this time, more than ever when we are seeing rollbacks in many policies, is much needed and much necessary.